Naval Base Eniwetok: Eniwetok destroyer base

 Hundreds of US Navy destroyers were used in the Pacific war.
 Destroyers were used to protect capital ships like aircraft carriers, battleships and heavy cruisers.
 Destroyers were used to screen and protect convoy of ships.
 Destroyers were used to hunt submarines and protect amphibious landings at beaches.
 Destroyers had anti-aircraft guns, radar, and forward-launched ASW weapons, dual-purpose guns, depth charges, and torpedoes.
-Destroyers needed to be restocked with food, fuel, supplies, and weaponss to keep operational.
+Destroyers needed to be restocked with food, fuel, supplies, and weapons to keep operational.
 Eniwetok had a large destroyer base, with destroyer tenders.
 These ships could do minor repair work with major work done at the Eniwetok repair depot.